Who Bludgeoned Bea In Belfast?

 There are more walking Whodunit Hunts in the pipeline too, including Galway City, Kilkenny, and a very unique trail in Dublin!

-The vast majority of clues on our Whodunit Hunts are accessible by those with prams and wheelchair users, as our detectives have determined routes for more thorough clue investigation with as few steps as possible.
-Check the applicable Whodunit Hunt description page(s) for full details, which give an indication of any access issues.
+The vast majority of Whodunit Hunt clues are accessible by those with prams and wheelchair users, as we’ve determined routes for evidence investigation with as few steps as possible.
+Check the applicable Whodunit Hunt page(s) for full details, which indicate any accessability issues.

-The map below shows all of our Whodunit murder mysteries.
-Walking Whodunits already available are indicated by a black walker/runner symbol and our intriguing indoor one with a green building.
-Pipeline walking Whodunits are blue – if you’re interested in one or more of these then please contact us and we’ll let you know when they are available.
+The map below shows all of our murder mystery trails, as well as our new kids trails.
+Walking murder mystery trails available are indicated by a black walker/runner symbol.
+Kids trails are indicated by a yellow star.
+Pipeline walking Whodunits are blue – if you’re interested in one of these then please contact us and we’ll tell you when they’re available.

 (c) 2023 – the term ‘Whodunit Hunt’, associated logo, website content, and all Whodunit Hunt routes, ideas, photos, are all protected by copyright.
 Any copying, impersonation or distribution of anything embraced by our copyright is intellectual theft and therefore unlawful and illegal.
 Please respect the law as well as all of our hard work.